Fed03/functional-programming-talk-giuneco/fragments/benefits.md

 @snapend
 @snap[west list-content-concise span-100]
 @ol
-- Pure functions are self-documenting (must declare their deps)
+- Pure functions are self-documenting (must declare their dependencies)
 - They are testable
 - They are cacheable (due to their deterministic nature)
 @olend